-- Goal 1: A vibrant neighborhood with a well-maintained housing stock for a wide range of home owners. - Goal 2: Appropriate infill, where land is available, consistent with the existing development. - Goal 3: A transportation infrastructure network which allows for the efficient movement of automobile, pedestrian and bicycle traffic within and through the area without being over intensive and degrading the rural village character.
-The same network would provide a framework for increased pedestrian and bicycle connections between cultural facilities and other points of interest within and in close proximity to the study area. - Goal 4: Appropriate physical and use transitions from uses adjacent to the study area to ensure the protection of the existing development within the study area. - Goal 5: Open spaces that enhance the appearance of the study area and provide active and passive recreational opportunities for residents, workers and visitors.

-Goal 6: Residential neighborhood with a strong identity and sense of civic pride.
+- Goal 1: A vibrant neighborhood with a well-maintained housing stock for a wide range of home owners. - Goal 2: Appropriate infill, where land is available, consistent with the existing development. - Goal 3: A transportation infrastructure network which allows for the efficient movement of automobile, pedestrian, bicycle and rail traffic within and through the area without being over intensive and degrading the rural village character. - Goal 4: Appropriate physical and use transitions from uses adjacent to the study area to ensure the protection of the existing development within the study area. - Goal 5: Open spaces that enhance the appearance of the study area and provide active and passive recreational opportunities for residents, workers and visitors. - Goal 6: Residential neighborhood with a strong identity and sense of civic pride.

-Goal 7: The Cultural Arts Center at Glen Allen continues to be a focal point of activity for the community and improvements consistent with the master plan strengthen that role.
+Goal 7: The Cultural Arts Center at Glen Allen continues to be a focal point of activity for the community and improvements consistent with its master plan and the existing rural village character strengthen that role.